nightmaregaurav/rc/README.md

 Environment variables are set up to aid with the following:

 - Adds most common executable directories to the `PATH`.
-- Configurations for Homebrew, Docker, git, Node, Java, DotNET, Android, and Python
+- Adds shell configurations for Homebrew, Node, Java, DotNET, Android etc.

 ### Scripts
 The following scripts are included to simplify common tasks: